iamdonovan/iamdonovan.github.io/docs/rs/fundamentals/index.rst

 fundamentals of remote sensing
 ===============================

-In this section, we'll learn about the fundamentals of remote sensing, starting with the basics of electromagnetic radiation, how it interacts with the earth's atmosphere and objects on the earth's surface, and finally how we can use electromagnetic radiation to identify objects using their spectral properties.
+Now that we've established the "what" part of remote sensing, we can start to look into the "how".
+Specifically, we'll start with the basics of electromagnetic radiation: what it is, how it interacts with the atmosphere, and how it interacts with the Earth's surface and the different objects that we would like to study.
+We'll also start to see how we can use electromagnetic radiation to identify objects using their spectral properties.

 .. toctree::
    :glob: